zacha0dev/zacha0dev/README.md

-Hi, I'm Zach, and I'm fully vested into the life of technology.
-There's not much that I don't enjoy, so long it peaks my brain.
+Hey, I'm Zach, and I'm really into technology.
+I enjoy almost everything related to it, as long as it challenges my mind.

-Right now I work with Azure Networking and support their range of products, from connectivity services, application protection services, application delivery services, to network monitoring.
+Currently, I work with Azure Networking and help with various products like connectivity services, application protection, application delivery, and network monitoring.

-I plan to continue to develop my skills to go into Cloud Architecture and eventually start to develop applications with an entrepreneurship goal behind them.
+My future plans involve advancing my skills in Cloud Architecture and eventually creating applications with an entrepreneurial mindset.
+I want to start my own business with these applications.